-- 1. Within ten business days of receipt of the end of course final posted grade, the student must request a meeting with the course/clerkship director to review the grade.
-The goal of the meeting is to review and understand the criteria and rubric by which the student was assessed and the grade determined. - 2.
-If after meeting with the course/clerkship director the student wishes to continue the appeal process, the student has five business days to submit the Grade Appeal Form. https://mountsinai.formstack.com/forms/grade_appeal Before the Appeal moves forward, the Senior Associate Dean for Student Affairs will consult with the Office of Assessment and Evaluation and/or course/clerkship director to determine i any mathematical errors occurred resulting in a lower grade. - a.
-If errors are found, the grade may be changed without completing the Appeal process and the Senior Associate Dean for Student Affairs will inform the Registrar in the Office of Enrollment Services of the grade change, if applicable.
+- 1. Within ten business days of receipt of the posted grade, the student must request a meeting to review the grade with the course/clerkship director.
+The goal of the meeting is to review and understand the criteria and rubric by which the student was assessed and the grade determined. - a.
+Clerkship grades adjusted at the end of an academic year are not eligible for appeal. - 2.
+If after meeting with the course/clerkship director the student wishes to continue the appeal process, the student has five business days to inform the Senior Associate Dean for Student Affairs via the Grade Appeal Form.- https://mountsinai.formstack.com/forms/grade\appeal Before the Appeal moves forward, the Senior Associate Dean for Student Affairs will consult with the Office of Assessment and Evaluation and/or course/clerkship director to determine if the process was followed. - a.
+If the process was not followed, the grade may be changed without completing the Appeal process and the Senior Associate Dean for Student Affairs will inform the Registrar in the Office of Enrollment Services of the grade change, if applicable.
 The student's record and official school transcript will be amended to reflect the changed grade. - b.
-If no errors are identified, the Senior Associate Dean for Student Affairs will advance the appeal process. - 3.
-The Office of Student Affairs will schedule a meeting with the Appeals Subcommittee of the Promotions Committee (Appeals Subcommittee) within ten business days after the process review is complete.
+If the process was followed, the Senior Associate Dean for Student Affairs will continue the Appeal process. - 3.
+The Senior Associate Dean for Student Affairs will schedule a meeting with the Appeals Subcommittee of the Promotions Committee (Appeals Subcommittee) within ten business days after the process review is complete.
 The Senior Associate Dean for Student Affairs will provide the Appeals Subcommittee with the course/clerkship grade policy, student performance data and any other information to assist with the thorough appeal process. - 4.
 The Appeals Subcommittee meeting will include separate conversations with the student and the course/clerkship director.
+Following this, the Appeals Subcommittee may request to meet jointly with the student and course/clerkship director.
 The student is permitted to have an advocate attend any or all portions of the meeting(s) described above. - 5.
 Within ten business days of the meeting(s), the Appeals Subcommittee will provide a final decision via ISMMS email communication to the student, the course/clerkship director, the Senior Associate Dean for Student Affairs, and the Senior Associate Dean for Curricular Affairs.
 The Senior Associate Dean for Student Affairs will inform the Registrar in the Office of Enrollment Services of the grade change, if applicable.
 The student's record and official school transcript will be amended to reflect the changed grade. - 6.
 The decision made by the Appeals Subcommittee is final and not subject to further appeal. - 7.
 The Appeals Subcommittee will report all findings to the Promotions Committee.